The hidden gems of Banteay Srei and Phnom Kulen

 Banteay Srei is pretty and feminine.
-One of the few temples of Angkor, which is commissioned by a brahmin rather than a king, this small but exquisitely carved site is dedicated to the Hindu god Shiva.
-Literally meaning, the ‘Citadel of the Women’ Banteay Srei‘s carvings are so delicate that they are popularly believed to be too fine for the hand of a man.
+One of the few temples of Angkor commissioned by a brahmin rather than a king, this small but exquisitely carved site is dedicated to the Hindu god Shiva.
+Literally meaning, the ‘Citadel of the Women’, Banteay Srei‘s carvings are so delicate that they are popularly believed to be too fine for the hand of a man.
 Thus, supposedly executed by a woman, the temple of Banteay Srei is also very pink.
-Made from stone of a rose pink hue, this small Angkor temple is considered to be the jewel of the Angkor crown and its carvings are definitely one of the finest in the world.
-Commissioned to be built in AD 967, many of Banteay Srei‘s carvings are 3 dimensional and the squat square temple can be approached from both the east and the west.
-The eastern side is connected with a causeway and luxurious carvings fill every niche of the libraries and its 3 central towers.
-Delicate women in traditional skirts and lotus flowers in their hands, seem to be a Banteay Srei favourite motif and lavish depictions of the scenes from the Hindu epic Ramayana can also be found.
-Interspersed between them are male and female divinities and unusual, but exquisite stone filigree work.
+Made from stone of a rose pink hue, this small Angkor temple is considered to be the jewel of the Angkor crown, and its carvings are definitely among the finest in the world.
+Commissioned to be built in AD 967, many of Banteay Srei‘s carvings are 3-dimensional, and the squat square temple can be approached from both the east and the west.
+The eastern side is connected with a causeway, and luxurious carvings fill every niche of the libraries and its 3 central towers.
+Delicate women in traditional skirts and lotus flowers in their hands seem to be a Banteay Srei favourite motif, and lavish depictions of the scenes from the Hindu epic Ramayana can also be found.
+Interspersed between them are male and female divinities and unusual, but exquisite, stone filigree work.

 #travelbloggerindia #cambodiatourism #siemreap #angkor #banteaysrei